nelson-lang/nelson-gitbook/en/string/count.md

 ## Input argument

- - str - a string or cell of strings.
+ - str - a string, string array or cell of strings.
- - pattern - a string to find.
+ - pattern - a string or string array or cell of strings to find.

 ## Output argument